 However, where you can really achieve flexibility with your checkout process is when you add that same CartFlows plugin to the mix.

-Using a mix of detailed interface settings and the visual, drag-and-drop Elementor page builder, you’ll be able to use CartFlows to create beautiful, customized checkout pages for your courses.
+Using a mix of detailed interface settings and the visual, drag-and-drop Elementor website builder, you’ll be able to use CartFlows to create beautiful, customized checkout pages for your courses.

 What’s really neat is that you can actually create unique checkout systems for each individual course if you want, which lets you optimize your checkout process on a course-by-course basis.